Henryxavierb/starting-from-the-beginning/content/variables.md

 ## Hoisting of const

-Just like let, const declarations are hoisted to the top but are not initialized.
+Just like let, const declarations are hoisted to the top but also have problem: Syntaxy Error.

 ---